 Applications for street trees can be made by completing the online form or contacting (08) 9311 8111.

-Applications for street trees must be submitted by Friday 29 January 2021 for planting in the same calendar year.
+Applications for street trees must be submitted by the last Friday in January for planting consideration in the same calendar year (subject to conditions).

 Street trees can only be planted where there is sufficient space available for the tree to develop, and some street verges may not be suitable.